styler00dollar/Colab-edge-connect/README.md

 - Added resize and crop options.
 - Pytorch 1.6 compatible (+AMP) (Currently not tested, but a quick test shows that it works.
 Printing warnings for some reason.)
 - [New discriminators](https://github.com/victorca25/BasicSR/blob/dev2/codes/models/modules/architectures/discriminators.py).
 You can choose between default, PixelDiscriminator and PatchGAN discriminator (NLayerDiscriminator).
-- [New loss functions.](https://github.com/victorca25/BasicSR/blob/dev2/codes/models/modules/loss.py) Additional losses: HFENLoss (high frequency error norm (HFEN), TVLoss (total variation loss), ElasticLoss, RelativeL1, L1CosineSim, ClipL1, FFTloss, OFLoss (Overflow loss), GPLoss (Gradient Profile (GP) loss), CPLoss (Color Profile (CP) loss) and Contextual_Loss.
+- [New loss functions.](https://github.com/victorca25/BasicSR/blob/dev2/codes/models/modules/loss.py) Additional losses: HFENLoss (high frequency error norm), TVLoss (total variation loss), ElasticLoss, RelativeL1, L1CosineSim, ClipL1, FFTloss, OFLoss (Overflow loss), GPLoss (Gradient Profile (GP) loss), CPLoss (Color Profile (CP) loss) and Contextual_Loss.
 (Does not crash and quick testing seems to indicate that it works.
 Everything experimental.
 ColorLoss, new GAN and GradientLoss do not work currently.
 Default weight values are not validated.)
 - Resize to needed dimension, if image is smaller than INPUT_SIZE.
 (Currently not keeping aspect ratio, but it's better than nothing.)

 ### Random Info: